Toxe/enum_mapping_comparison/README.md

 - **Array:** Picking value from a static array.
 - **Map:** Using a `std::map`, with `operator[]` and `find()`.
 - **Unordered Map:** The same as "Map" but using a `std::unordered_map` instead.
-- **Calculation:** Cast between int and enum and alculate the new value.
+- **Calculation:** Cast between int and enum and calculate the new value.
 - **Do Nothing:** Control function that does nothing other than always returning `Direction::North`.

 ```